openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 A HyperSwap volume is created with a volume-type that has the extra spec ``drivers:volume_topology`` set to ``hyperswap``.
-To support HyperSwap volumes, IBM Spectrum Virtualize family firmware version 7.6.0 or later is required.
+To support HyperSwap volumes, IBM Storage Virtualize family firmware version 7.6.0 or later is required.
 Add the following to the back-end configuration to specify the host preferred site for HyperSwap volume.